Chikey1/chord-generator/README.md

     - this will create the chords you need in the backend to index
     - this will also update the formatted data
 2. `DataAnalysis::NumericalFrequencyService.call`
+    - this will create frequency data from the formatted data
+3. `DataAnalysis::NumericalFrequencyPercentageService.call`
-    - this will create some factors you need for recommendation from the formatted data
+    - this will create some factors you need for recommendation from the frequency data
-3. `DataAnalysis::NumericalProgressionService.call`
+4. `DataAnalysis::NumericalProgressionService.call`
     - this will create some factors you need for recommendation from the formatted data

 ## Sections